Import and Share

 Once your artwork is on iCloud Drive, you can access it using Finder or the Files app on your other devices.

-Exporting to iTunes is great for speedy transfers and backups to your Mac or PC.
+Exporting to macOS is great for speedy transfers and backups to your Mac.

-Plug your device in using the suitable USB cable and open iTunes.
-Once detected, select your iPad in the left hand panel of iTunes.
+Plug your device in using the suitable USB cable and open a Finder Window in macOS.
+Once detected, your iPad will appear under Locations in the lefthand of the Window.